nexmo-community/lex-sample-voice-application/README.md

 ## Overview on how this sample Voice API application works

-- On an incoming call to the **`phone number linked`** to your application, GET `/answer` route plays a TTS greeting to the caller ("action": "talk"), then start a websocket connection to the Lex connector ("action": "connect"),
+- On an incoming call to the **`phone number linked`** to your application, GET `/answer` route plays a TTS greeting to the caller ("action": "talk"), then start a websocket connection to the Lex reference connection ("action": "connect"),
 - Once the websocket is established (GET `/ws_event` with status "answered"), it plays a TTS greeting to Lex bot, as Lex expects the user to speak first, we need to start the conversation as one would do in a phone call, with the answerer greeting the caller.
 The result is that the caller will immediately hear the Lex bot initial greeting (e.g. "How may I help you?") without having to say anything yet.
 You can customize that inital TTS played to Lex to correspond to your Lex bot programming and use case.
 - Transcript and sentiment scores will be received by this application in real time,</br>